lightly-ai/lightly/docs/source/getting_started/platform.rst

 The lightly framework itself allows you to use self-supervised learning in a very simple way and even create embeddings of your dataset.
 However, we can do much more than just train and embed datasets.
-The Python framework acts as an interface to the Lightly data curation platform.
 Once you have an embedding of an unlabeled dataset you might still require some labels to train a model.
 But which samples do you pick for labeling and training a model?

-This is exactly where the platform comes in.
+This is exactly why we built the
+`Lightly Data Curation Platform <https://app.lightly.ai>`_.
 The platform helps you analyze your dataset and using various methods pick the relevant samples for your task.

+You can learn more about how to use the platform using our tutorials:
+:ref:`platform-tutorials-label`

 .. _my-reference-label: